Everything you need to know about actor headshots, all in one place.

 How Do I Pick the Best Photo?

-Well, the best way to choose your headshot is the same way a casting director looks at actor headshots: Quickly.
+The best way to choose your headshot is the same way a casting director looks at actor headshots: Quickly.

-Click through your photos very quickly and ONLY download your favorites onto your computer.
+Look through your photos very quickly and ONLY download your favorites onto your computer.
 Leave the rest on the image sharing site your photographer used and don't bother with them anymore.

 It's important that you ONLY consider images you like because even if someone tells you a shot is good, if you don't like it, you'll always feel awkward submitting it, and that's NOT a good thing for a successful acting career.